Some Treatments & Procedures We Offer

 Results should be available within a matter of hours, while the patient remains in recovery.
 Most cardiac catheterization patients go home after about six hours.

-A procedure to restore normal cardiac rhythm.
+Cardioversion is a procedure to restore normal cardiac rhythm.
 Your doctor applies controlled electrical shock to the chest wall.
 Cardioversion can sometimes be accomplished with medication only.

 Cardioversion converts certain types of abnormal heart rhythms to normal rhythms.
 Abnormal heart rhythms are called arrhythmias.
 Cardioversion can be accomplished as either an internal or external procedure.
 In an emergency situation, external cardioversion is performed with a defibrillator.